 Youth Tour

-Youth Tour delegates will be selected based on the completion of an application and a short essay.
+The Youth Tour delegate will be selected based on the completion of an application and a short essay.
+Current high school juniors are eligible to apply.

 School Presentations